St4ckben/StomPop/README.md

 Here, I am talking about the second one.
 Basically, I just want something to hit with the foot producing a "clap! clap!" to give us the rhythm while I play guitar. :-)

-If you are in, follow me !
+You are in ?
+Cool.
+Follow me !

 ## Table of contents